Get closer to your favourite guitarists

 Martin Ed Sheeran X Signature Edition Electro Acoustic

 As far as singer/songwriters and guitarists go, Ed Sheeran’s meteoric rise to fame and influence on younger generations of guitarists cannot be contested.
 Sheeran’s penchant for playing a ¾ size or “mini” guitar has inspired thousands of fans to show an interest in what could be considered a travel guitar and eventually a signature model from Martin.
 Martin have created a beautiful guitar in collaboration with Sheeran, which includes solid spruce top and Koa back and sides as well as signature “X” inlay.
 The Fishman IsysT pickup system is perfect for professionals or the casual player.
 In addition, 100% of Ed’s royalties from each guitar sale will be donated to the East Anglia’s Children’s Hospices – a great guitar and a great cause.
+Although this guitar is no longer available, the Martin LX1E Little Martin Electro Acoustic Guitar is a good option if you like smaller scale guitars.

 Fender Chris Shiflett Telecaster Deluxe Electric Guitar